“Who you are, what you are, and where your life is going are all choices”

 So, what are you paying a therapist for – “to listen?”

 Many spend years in therapy and don’t see much progress.
 Why?
 They unload all their problems onto the therapist, but they don’t take responsibility for making any changes.
 So years and hundreds of dollars later, they are basically the same as when they started.
-Oh yes, there maybe a few noticable changes, but nothing significant.
+Oh yes, there may be a few noticeable changes, but nothing significant.

 Connie in the Coaches Office